Three Rivers Fibershed Board

 Instagram

-Renee can be reached at secretary@threeriversfibershed.org
+Lily can be reached at volunteer@threeriversfibershed.org

-join our board of directors
+About our board of directors

 Three Rivers Fibershed relies on a small but mighty board of directors to oversee and conduct the work for all aspects of our growing non-profit organization.
 Our board is made up of shepherds, fiber enthusiasts, and individuals with professional skills and a desire to support and grow our organization.
 The board of directors is entirely volunteer run and acts through consensus decision making.
 We currently meet monthly on the second Monday of each month from 6:00-7:30 pm (Central Time).